 When a child has an eating disorder, parents must open the door to the possibility of childhood trauma.
 The purpose of this is not to accuse a parent of neglect or mistreatment.
 It is to help the child heal.

 Parents will feel pain and regret about what happened to their child.
 But they cannot stay stuck in that place.
 It’s important to move forward and help the child process the trauma in an adaptive manner.
 When a child (or adult) processes trauma, often that is the beginning of full recovery.

 Try to take the focus off you as the parent, and focus instead on your child’s experience.
-Get therapy for yourself if you need to process your own trauma around the trauma.
+Get therapy or coaching for yourself if you need to process your own trauma around the trauma.